withastro/astro/.changeset/eight-windows-kiss.md

 "astro": patch
 ---

-Fixes error message when requesting a public url without your base.
+Makes the warning clearer when having a custom `base` and requesting a public URL without it